icrobotics-team167/2024_Crescendo/README.md

 ## License

-This project uses the GNU-GPL v3 open-source license, meaning that you are free to do whatver you want with it, as long as your own project is also open-sourced under GNU-GPL v3.
-For example, you can take parts of this code and put it into your own project as long as that project is GNU-GPL v3.
-However, due to the nature of the GNU-GPL v3 license, we cannot *under any circumstances*, provide warranty for the function of this code.
-For more information, read the `LICENSE` file.
+This project uses the GNU-GPL v3 open-source license.
+Due to the nature of the GNU-GPL v3 license, we cannot *under any circumstances*, provide warranty for the function of this code.
+For more information, read the `LICENSE` file or read a summary of the license [here](https://choosealicense.com/licenses/gpl-3.0/).

 ## General Usage